 Good decision making involves several mental qualities and skills from a pilot.
 These are: personal attitudes which are dangerous to safe flight, recognizing and handling stress, risk assessment skills, recognizing and willing to change your behavior and the ability to evaluate these skills and grow as a person.

-To most pilots or people these skills do not come naturally, at least not all of them.
-With some study and learning we become better and even master them to our advantage and become a better and safer pilot.
+For most pilots or people these skills do not come naturally, at least not for all of them.
+With some study and learning we become better and even master them to our advantage and become a greater and safer pilot.
 We can learn to recognize the negative traits in our character and turn them around positively by self reflection or with help of a mental coach.

 Basically there are five different human attitudes which can and will affect how a pilot makes a decision.
 Understanding how they apply to your flying is important.
 These attitudes are:

-Most people have a mix of these attitudes with them since the day they were born and some attitudes are more prominent than others.
-It makes them to what they are, interesting!
+Most people have a mix of these attitudes with them since the day they were born and some attitudes tend to be more prominent than others.
+It makes them to what they are, very interesting!

 For pilots it may seem that one or two of these attitudes is helpful but its the combination of all of these that will create a mentally balanced person able to handle all possible situations they might encounter during their flight career.